Cryptocurrency for Dummies: Bitcoin and Beyond

 Bitcoin created a lot of buzz on the Internet.
 It was ridiculed, it was attacked, and eventually it was accepted and became a part of our lives.
 However, Bitcoin is not alone.
-At this moment, there are over 700 AltCoin implementations, which use similar principles of CryptoCurrency.
+At this moment, there are over 700 AltCoin implementations, which use similar principles and various cryptocurrency algorithms.

 So, what do you need to create something like Bitcoin?